Linguage/AI-Rosseta/LexFirdmanInCN/62-DonaldKnuth.md

-expecting that it was you know I spent all this time making measurements and I and I had Kent had looked at dolphins in different different ways and I hate I had great technology but but it did you know but I but I wasn't done I had I had to retune the whole thing after 1961 has it ever made you happy finally oh oh yes or is it appointing oh no no and so many books have come out that would never have been written without this I just didn't just draw it's just it's a joy but I could but now I I mean all these pages that are sitting up there I don't have a it if I didn't like him I would change him like that's my nobody else has this ability they have to stick with what I gave them yes so in terms of the other side of it there's the typography so the look of the top of the type and the curves and the lines what about the spacing but what about the spacing because you know the white space you know it seems like you could be a little bit more systematic about the layout or oh yeah you can always go further III I didn't I didn't stop at point eight I stopped I stopped about point nine eight seems like you're not following your own rule for happiness or is no no no I there's okay the course there's just what is the Japanese word wabi-sabi or something they wear the the most beautiful works of art are those that have flaws because then the person who who perceives them as their own appreciation and that gives the viewer more satisfaction or a so on but but I
+expecting that it was you know I spent all this time making measurements and I and I had Kent had looked at dolphins in different different ways and I hate I had great technology but but it did you know but I but I wasn't done I had I had to retune the whole thing after 1961

+Q: has it ever made you happy finally

+A: oh oh yes

+Q: or is it appointing

+A: oh no no and so many books have come out that would never have been written without this I just didn't just draw it's just it's a joy but I could but now I I mean all these pages that are sitting up there I don't have a it if I didn't like him I would change him like that's my nobody else has this ability they have to stick with what I gave them yes

+Q: so in terms of the other side of it there's the typography so the look of the top of the type and the curves and the lines what about the spacing but what about the spacing because you know the white space you know it seems like you could be a little bit more systematic about the layout or

+A: oh yeah you can always go further
+III I didn't I didn't stop at point eight I stopped I stopped about point nine eight

+Q: seems like you're not following your own rule for happiness or is

+A: no no no I there's okay the course there's just what is the Japanese word wabi-sabi or something they wear the the most beautiful works of art are those that have flaws because then the person who who perceives them as their own appreciation and that gives the viewer more satisfaction or a so on but but I